by Mark Simpson

 So why am I banging on about this ancient, minor, slightly-shonky in places, non-theatrical release Brit movie?
 Now that we’re eighteen years into a new millennium, Section 28 has been abolished, Aids is no longer the ‘Gay Plague’ (or even AIDS), the UK age of consent has been equalised, anti-gay legislation excised from the statute books.
 And now that teenage same sex couples can get civil partnered or married and legally go on their ‘oneymoon?

 Because this diamond in the rough from 1987 is I think much more deserving of the limitless praise heaped on two soppy gay cinematic love stories released exactly thirty years later in 2017, made with much more money and in much less difficult times: God’s Own Country (UK) and Call Me By Your Name (Italy/US).
 The latter nominated for four Oscars, including Best Picture, Best Actor and Best Adapted Screenplay (which it won), and is currently the top-rated romance movie on Rotten Tomatoes.
-Two of Us, made for school kids, did much of what these films do three decades later for adults, but rather better and in a more grown-up fashion.
+Two of Us, made for school kids, did much of what these films do three decades later for adults, but better, and in a more grown-up fashion.

 Call Me, directed by Luca Guadagnino, like The Two of Us, is also set in the 80s, and also teenage in focus: a seventeen-year-old boy’s first same-sex romance.
 But with a 24-year-old male archaeologist instead of a schoolmate.
 It also involves a lot of swimming.
-However the weather is better, and so are the locations.
+However, the weather is better, and so are the locations.
 Instead of dreary old Seaford, it’s set in northern Italy, the smoking hot scenery essentially rendering this romance a ménage a trois.
 The teenager, Elio, played by Timothee Chalamet, is almost as pretty as Jason Rush in his prime – though Armie Hammer (could there be a more American name?) who plays his lover Oliver, is definitely not.
 At least for my popcorn money.

-Unlike Two of Us however I’m not entirely sure what the point of this pretty, soppy well-made film is, except perhaps as a liberal-minded travelogue for middle class people who want to catch up on their sleep and have something to mention at dinner parties.
+Unlike Two of Us however I’m not entirely sure what the point of this pretty, soppy well-made film is, except as a liberal-minded travelogue for middle class people who want to catch up on their sleep and have something to mention at dinner parties.
 But who am I to quibble?
 It has been hailed by Variety, no less, as a movie that ‘advances the canon of gay cinema’ and a ‘modern gay classic’ by the mighty Vanity Fair.
 Whatever these accolades are supposed to mean now.
 And whatever movie critics are supposed to be for now.

 This ‘modern gay classic’ that ‘advances the canon of gay cinema’ is not even a gay movie.
 Remarkably, impressively, there is almost nothing gay about it – except perhaps for the longing the camera has for Elio, whose dazzling beauty is the nearest thing this movie has to a point, and the early Bruce Weber aesthetic.
 Though of course Weberism isn’t officially gay either, just ‘all-American’.